Tory Marie Blew

+Blew received the Future Caucus Rising Star Award in 2024, recognizing her commitment to cross-partisan lawmaking and advocacy as a young state legislator.

+Personal life

-Representative Arnberger graduated with a degree in Business Education and worked as a teacher in a rural school district.
-Currently she works for the family business, Pryor Automatic Fire Sprinkler, as their Human Resources Director.
+Blew is from Great Bend, Kansas.
+She graduated from Fort Hays State University with a degree in business education and subsequently worked as a teacher in a rural school district.
+She continues to work for her family business, as the Human Resources Director of Pryor Automatic Fire Sprinkler.

 Arnberger married her husband, Justin Blew, on September 26, 2020.